 Sathorn Hotel, the nearest BTS being Chong Nonsi.
 Normally the prices for drinks on the menu are 200 baht (£4) bottled beer or pint of Chang, wine 250 baht (£5) a glass but go during happy hour (530pm-8pm) and you get 2 for the price of 1 so great value and a fab view.

-Cabbages and Condoms, Soi 12 Sukhumvit.
+So many options however one of our favourites is Cabbages and Condoms, which can be found on Soi 12 Sukhumvit, with the nearest BTS being Asok.
 Great restaurant that proceeds go towards promoting better understanding and acceptance of family planning and have a better access to education.
-Nearest BTS Asok BTS station twice.
 Most of the decor is made up of condoms, including the mannequin greeting visitors at the entrance.
 Free condoms are given out at the end of the meal.

-Cheap Charlies Soi 11 Sukhumvit.
-Great bar at great prices, get there early if you want a seat, opens at 6pm.
-We have now visited 3 times and have always had a fab time and met some wonderful and bizarre characters.
+Cheap Charlies After 35 years on Soi 11 Sukhumvit this bar has now moved to make way for a new development.
+It can now be found under The Beacon Place on Soi Sukhumvit 50 a five minute walk from On Nut BTS.
+Great bar with great prices, get there early if you want a seat, opens at 6pm.
+We have now visited 3 times and have always had a fab time always meeting some wonderful and bizarre characters!

 The reason we keep going back to Thailand is the people, it certainly lives up to it’s name of the land of the smiles.